chazzbg/rig-fe/README.md

-RIG FE is a simple frontend for xmrig
+RIG FE is a simple API client for xmrig

 You can use it directly on https://chazzbg.github.io/rig-fe/ if you can expose your miner with https connection